cardano-scaling/website/monthly/2025-06-monthly.md

 In June, we have completed the following events:

-- Release of the new distribution [`2524`](https://github.com/input-output-hk/mithril/releases/tag/2524.0)
+- Released the new distribution [`2524`](https://github.com/input-output-hk/mithril/releases/tag/2524.0)
 - Activation of the support for UTxO-HD in the Mithril client CLI
 - Preparation of the switch to the new Cardano database certification backend.